 - Academy of Nutrition and Dietetics — Dietary reference and balanced nutrition guidance.

-Ingredient substitution guidance follows standard culinary science principles for chicken tacos construction.
+Ingredient substitution guidance follows standard culinary science principles for crispy ground chicken taco construction.
 All recipes tested in a standard home kitchen.

 — Patricia Jannet, Recipe Developer at Optimal Recipes |